-DAR ES SALAAM, Tanzania -- His father, brother and former advisers are now all officially on the John McCain bandwagon and President Bush is edging ever closer himself.
-But as titular head of the party, he still can't quite bring himself to declare the Republican contest over.
+His father, brother and former advisers are now all on the John McCain bandwagon and President Bush is edging ever so much closer to overtly declaring the senator from Arizona the Republican nominee to succeed him.
+But as titular head of the party, he still feels the need to qualify it.

-Bush laughed off suggestions Monday that the McCain campaign would want him to raise funds but not appear too publicly or too often for him.
-"I'm sitting in Tanzania -- I don't know what the McCain campaign said," he told NBC News during an interview on his Africa trip.
+Bush laughed off suggestions that the McCain campaign would want him to raise funds but not appear too publicly too often for him.
+"I'm sitting in Tanzania -- I don't know what the McCain campaign said," he told NBC News during an interview in Arusha in between stops on his malaria tour.
 "But I'll help him in any way I can."

 NBC's Ann Curry tried to entice the president into weighing in on the Democratic side, to no avail.
 She asked him if he would like to see a woman or African American serve as president in his lifetime.

 Bush turned it around with a joke.
 "Would I like to see Condi Rice president?
 Is that what you're asking?"